ryanslikesocool/UnityHub-Swift/README.md

 - Open Info.plist, located in the Contents folder, with Xcode
 - Add a new property, titled `LSUIElement` and set the value to `YES`
 - If Unity Hub is open, quit it and make sure it's not in the dock

+## Known Issues
+- The app cannot be sandboxed because of command line usage